-- Sexual Misconduct Office telephone number - HSC Student Affairs telephone number

-- State Department of Mental Health telephone numberRights of victim of Domestic Violence and Sexual - Assault Information Sheet
+- Sexual Misconduct Office telephone number - HSC Student Affairs telephone number - State Department of Mental Health telephone number - Rights of victim of Domestic Violence and Sexual Assault Information Sheet reasonably available.

-HSC Student Affairs: (405) 271-2416.
-HSC Student Affairs will assist survivors of a sexual assault, relationship violence, stalking, and sexual harassment with changing the survivor's academic schedule, as requested and when reasonably available.
 HSC Student Affairs will work with the Admissions and Records office and the student survivor's respective college to respond to the survivor's request.
 Survivors who are living in on-campus housing may also request relocation to another unit.
 Unit availability will be considered.